Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Robotic Manipulator Navigation

 We choose two strategy states for these tasks:

-where $s_k$ is the cumulative distance along the tube centerline to the current state $x_k$, and $h_k$ is the distance from $x_k$ to the centerline.
-The system inputs are used as strategy inputs.
+where $s_k$ is the cumulative distance along the centerline of the tube from the current point $(q_{0_k}, y_k)$ to the projection onto the centerline, and $h_k$ is the distance from $(q_{0_k}, y_k)$ to the centerline.
+The strategy states therefore measure the total distance traveled along the tube up to time step $k$, and the current signed distance from the center of the tube.
+These strategy states were chosen because they provide information about both task performance (distance traveled along the tube is a measure of task completion speed) and constraint satisfaction (distance from the tube boundaries).
+Note that in this task, just as in car racing, cutting corners (as measured by $h_k$) also maximizes distance traveled along the tube.
+The system inputs (\ref{eq:systeminputs}) are used as strategy inputs.

-The safety controller (\ref{eq:emergencycontrol}) is an MPC controller which tracks the centerline of the tube at a slow, constant velocity of 0.5~m/s.
+The safety controller (\ref{eq:emergencycontrol}) is an MPC controller which tracks the centerline of the tube at a slow, constant velocity of $0.5$ meters per second.
 The safe set $\mathcal{X}_E$ (\ref{eq:emergencyset}) is determined offline using sampling-based forward reachability.